- Online ServicesPay Fines, Calendars...

 History of the Yolo County Courthouse

-Every historical building has a story behind it, and the Yolo County Courthouse is no exception.
-The original courthouse, shown below, was completed in 1864, ironically the same year William H. Weeks, the designer of the now existing courthouse, was born in Canada.
+Every historical building has a story behind it, and the previous Yolo County Courthouse is no exception.
+The original courthouse, shown below, was completed in 1864, ironically the same year William H. Weeks, the designer of the previous existing courthouse, was born in Canada.

 On June 11, 1862, Franklin S. Freeman, a local landowner and businessman and considered the founder of the City of Woodland, deeded a city block for $300 to the County of Yolo.
 This first courthouse was built on what was then called “Courthouse Square" (the square block on the north side of Court Street, between Second and Third Streets.)
 On March 24, 1863 A.A.
 Bennett, the only architect in town at that time, was hired to design a county building, “embracing courthouse, prison and yards."
 On June 26, 1863, P. McManus was awarded the contract to build the courthouse for $24,250 by October 1, 1864.
 Construction took longer and cost more than anticipated.
 McManus's final bill upon completion of the courthouse on January 9, 1864, was $27,858.40.
 Unfortunately, earthquakes in 1892, 1904 and 1906 weakened the courthouse substantially and as a result this first courthouse suffered from “improper ventilation and foul odors."
 On January 4, 1911, the Yolo County Grand Jury, Yolo County Board of Supervisors and the California State Board of Health found the building “unsanitary and unfit for the transactions of the court" and the building was condemned.